-- 1 handful of baby spinach (optional)
+- 1 handful baby spinach (optional)

-- 3 cloves of garlic, crushed
+- 3 cloves garlic, crushed

-- 1 tbsp of Italian herbs
+- 1 Tbsp Italian herbs

-- ½ tsp of chilli flakes (optional)
+- ½ tsp chilli flakes (optional)

-- 1 tbsp of tomato paste
+- 1 Tbsp tomato paste

-- 1 can of crushed tomatoes
+- 400g can crushed tomatoes

-- 2 cups of beef stock
+- 2 cups beef stock

-- 1 cup of milk
+- 1 cup milk

-- 2 cups of pasta
+- 2 cups pasta

-- ½ cup of grated cheese
+- ½ cup grated cheese

-- Heat oil in a large frypan and brown the mince, add red onion and spinach then cook until the onion has softened.
+- Heat oil in a large frypan and brown the mince, add onion and spinach then cook until the onion has softened.

-- Add garlic, italian herbs, chilli flakes, tomato paste and canned tomatoes then mix well with mince.
+- Add garlic, Italian herbs, chilli flakes, tomato paste and canned tomatoes then mix well with mince.

 - Pour in stock, milk and pasta then stir to combine.
-Bring to a boil and reduce heat to medium, keep stiring every few minutes until liquid has absorbed and pasta is cooked al dente.
+Bring to a boil and reduce heat to medium, keep stirring every few minutes until liquid has absorbed and pasta is cooked al dente.